Bukit Brown Cemetery: Opening of Bukit Brown and subsequent use

 These changes resulted in Bukit Brown Cemetery becoming more popular among the Chinese community.
 More rest houses and wells were built, and gardeners were hired to maintain the grounds.
 In the mid 1920s, the Singapore Improvement Trust began clearing graves in the Tiong Bahru area, with new plots offered at Bukit Brown for those affected that only cost the amount for removing the graves.
-In 1925, See Tiong Wah suggested widening Kheam Hock Road and a bridge leading up to the cemetery.
-Upon being told that the bridge would be removed soon however, he withdrew the proposal to widen the bridge but still placed importance on widening the road to ease congestion towards the cemetery and the then-new Singapore Polo Club.
-His suggestion was rejected.
 By 1929, 40% of the dead among the Chinese community in Singapore were buried at Bukit Brown Cemetery.
 In 1941, Choa Chu Kang Cemetery was established as Bukit Brown Cemetery and Bidadari Cemetery were both running out of space.
 During the Japanese occupation, mass communal trenches were dug to bury thousands of unidentified victims of Japanese bombings.
 Research in 2014 by activists suggests that Bukit Brown was a key battleground between the Japanese and British troops due to its high terrain.
 According to archaeologist and military historian Jon Cooper, the only tank engagement took place at Kheam Hock Road.
 Some of the deaths of the Sook Ching massacre also likely took place in Bukit Brown's forested areas.

 By 1944, Bukit Brown Cemetery had reached its allotted number of burials and no further burials were allowed except for those who had reserved plots.
 In 1946, more grave plots were released for people whose reservations had been taken up during the Japanese occupation and used for pauper burials.
 The following year, Bukit Brown Cemetery and Choa Chu Kang Cemetery were discussed in a municipal meeting by L. Rayman, who was concerned about the land use by the cemeteries.
 An amendment that limited the size of burial plots was later passed.
 In 1951, was spent by the Municipal Commission to maintain Bukit Brown Cemetery alongside two other cemeteries. was spent for maintenance whilst the remaining was for grass cutting.
 In 1965, the Public Works Department (PWD) exhumed 237 graves to realign Lornie Road off Adam Road.
 Bukit Brown Cemetery was closed for new burials in 1973, with about 100,000 graves.
-From the 1970s to 1980s, occasional maintenance works by the Ministry of the Environment such as grass cutting were held.
-From 1992 to 1993, 600 graves were exhumed from nearby Chinese cemeteries to widen the Pan Island Expressway, which included Bukit Brown Cemetery.
+From 1992 to 1993, 600 graves were exhumed from nearby Chinese cemeteries to widen the Pan Island Expressway (PIE), which included Bukit Brown Cemetery.